hotwax/oms-documentation/user-manuals/pre-orders/pre-order-administration.md

 Arrival date will be changed only for the selected line item orders.&#x20;
 {% endhint %}

-1. Go to the Hamburger Menu > Procurement > Purchase Orders to open the View Purchase Order page.
-2. Select desired purchase order to open the Purchase Order Detail page.
+1. Select desired purchase order to open the Purchase Order Detail page.
-3. Update the arrival date of required items.
+2. Update the arrival date of required items.
-4. Click the Sync date with SO function
+3. Click the Sync date with SO function
-5. Select orders to sync with the updated date.&#x20;
+4. Select orders to sync with the updated date.&#x20;

 {% embed url="https://youtu.be/6VvY4l1cJfE" %}
 Video : Sync Date with Sales Orders